Oath Keepers leader Stewart Rhodes again asks to be freed pending seditious conspiracy trial

 The Justice Department leveled the historically rare charge of seditious conspiracy for the first time in the Capitol breach investigation against Rhodes and his co-defendants.

-The rioting at the Capitol followed a rally at the Ellipse south of the White House, at which Trump urged his supporters to march to Congress.
+The rioting at the Capitol followed a rally at the Ellipse, at which Trump urged his supporters to march to Congress.
 Pro-Trump rioters assaulted more than 100 officers and stormed Capitol offices, halting the proceedings as lawmakers were evacuated from the House floor.

 One day before his arrest, Rhodes told an online interviewer he felt “abandoned” by Trump, accusing the former president of not supporting members of the Oath Keepers charged in the Jan.
 6 investigation by not pardoning anyone while he was in office or helping since with their legal defense.